Who are Kesher Families?

 “I am Reform, and my husband is Orthodox.
 We haven’t yet found a synagogue that clicks for us both.
 Kesher gives our kids a solid grounding in Judaism, while we navigate our way.”

 “When I think back to my own Jewish upbringing, the one place that still stands out is Jewish camp.
 Kesher reminds me so much of that experience, that I really wanted to give that to my kids”.

 Kesher’s main purpose is to create meaningful and excellent learning experiences for the students, but we do also want to create a community of families among Kesher families.
 Kesher provides many opportunities throughout the year for families to gather together to celebrate holidays, learn together, and get to know one another.

-We begin our year with brunches at families Sukkot to welcome back our community after the summer and end our year with a family picnic at the Newton Centre Playground.
+We begin our year with Sukkot family brunch to welcome back our community after the summer, and end our year with a family picnic at the Newton Centre Playground.
 We have two havdalot each year, one in November and one in March, where we sing, say goodbye to Shabbat, and do activities like Israeli dancing as a community.
 Families celebrate Chanukah and Purim together during Shira.
-We hold catered Shabbat dinners in early Spring for the entire Kesher community, and conclude the year with a festive Erev Ivrit in early June.
+We hold special events each year, such as Mimuna, for the entire Kesher community, and conclude the year with a festive Erev Ivrit in early June.